nimo-labs/forgejo-host/README.md

 `docker-compose up -d`

-User a web browser to navigate to `https://<myserverip>:3000` and finish the setup process.
+Use a web browser to navigate to `https://<myserverip>:3000` and finish the setup process.
 For DB type, ensure that SQLite is selected.

 Once the setup process has finished and you are able to login...

-<< edit gitea/custom/conf/app.ini to add :
+Edit gitea/custom/conf/app.ini to add the following to the end of the file:
 ```
 [actions]
 ENABLED = true
 ```
-to the end of the file >>>

 Then restart the Forgejo container `docker-compose down && docker-compose up`

 ## Build the base runner container

 This is the container that your workflows will run in.
 You can edit the `Dockerfile` to add additional applications etc. that your workflows need.

-`cd runner-container`
+`cd ../runner-container`

 `./build.sh`